 In 1924, two local women who were concerned about the welfare of their neighbors opened a neighborhood center on the North Shore.
-Ninety five years later, Northside Neighborhood House has changed its name, location and leadership but remained true to its mission—to provide a hand up, not a hand out to neighbors in need.
+Ninety six years later, Northside Neighborhood House has changed its name, location, and leadership but remained true to its mission, which is to provide a hand up, not a hand out, to neighbors in need.

 The first director for the center was Mrs. W. H. Delaney and the assistant was Mrs. M. A. Parks.
-In 1925 as the center grew, they needed more space and moved across the street to 2 Frazier Avenue.
+As the center grew, they needed more space and in 1925 they moved across the street to 2 Frazier Avenue.

 The center was moved to 530 North Market Street in 1931 and was able to serve more people and offer more programs.
 Mrs. Rose Longgley became the director in 1937 and continued in that capacity for 36 years.
-The mothers club continued to make quilts, some were made “for hire” and the money used for the projects of the center.
+The mother's club continued to make quilts and the money from those made “for hire” was used for the center's projects.

 The Northside Neighborhood House became the name of the North Chattanooga Community Center in 1950 because of some confusion about the similar names of the community center on Manning Street and another community center.
 When Mrs. Longgley retired in 1973, the name was changed to Rose S. Longgley Northside Neighborhood House, but in the 1980s, the board changed it back to the Northside Neighborhood House because of the length of the name.